debian-calibre/calibre/manual/gui.rst

 Hierarchical items (e.g. A.B.C) use an extended syntax to match initial parts of the hierarchy.
 This is done by adding a period between the exact match indicator (=) and the text.
 For example, the query ``tags:=.A`` will find the tags `A` and `A.B`, but will not find the tags `AA` or `AA.B`.
 The query ``tags:=.A.B`` will find the tags `A.B` and `A.B.C`, but not the tag `A`.

-Identifiers (e.g., ISBN, doi, lccn etc) also use an extended syntax.
+Identifiers (e.g., ISBN, DOI, LCCN, etc.) also use an extended syntax.
 First, note that an identifier has the form ``type:value``, as in ``isbn:123456789``.
 The extended syntax permits you to specify independently which type and value to search for.
 Both the type and the value parts of the query can use `equality`, `contains`, or `regular expression` matches.
 Examples:

     * ``identifiers:true`` will find books with any identifier.
     * ``identifiers:false`` will find books with no identifier.